Zypto-Hack/3MLBridge/Readme.md

     - Allows users to transfer **tokens from or to** starknet.

 2. **Cross-Chain Communication:**
-    - Establish communication with Ethereum and Binance Smart Chain for cross-chain operations from the starknet chain.
+    - Establish communication with Ethereum and other supported chains for cross-chain operations from the starknet chain.
     - Implement the Herodotus messaging protocol for secure data exchange.
     - An information or bloglike page for where users can view realtime information about coins/ tokens  on different chains and their bridge market value.

 3. **Trading Pairs:**
     - Support trading pairs such as ETH/BUSD, BTC/USDT, etc.
     - Use the decentralized exchange API with endpoints like `/trade` and `/market` for trading operations.
+4. **Swap:**
+    - The jediSwap V2 contract is used to facilitate smooth swap between tokens for user's better experience.

-4. **Order Book Management:**
+5. **Order Book Management:**
     - Implement order matching algorithms for efficient trade execution.
     - Manage order books with the `/orderbook` endpoint.

-5. **Liquidity Pool:**
+6. **Liquidity Pool:**
     - Enable users to contribute liquidity using the `/liquidity` endpoint.
     - Implement automated market-making (AMM) for efficient liquidity provision.

+7. **Lending Feature:**
+    - Enable users to Borrow assets.
+    - over-collateralization issue when lending to users is managed by making use of accurate real time exchange data for supported collaterals.

+8. **Staking Feature:**
+    - Users an participate in staking of assets on tthe staking page with good yeild over time.

+9. **Storage proof Interface:**
+    - Interface where developers can easily check for storage proofs without a need to write codes.
+This could be a playground to demostrate how the heterodus api can be used by developers.

 # Getting Started

 ### Installation